Are Meal Kit Services Worth It in Canada?

 The Bottom Line

-No for saving money.
-You're paying 2-3x grocery prices for convenience.
-Use the intro discount, then switch to meal planning apps.
+Not worth it for saving money.
+Use the intro discount to learn recipes, then switch to meal planning apps and grocery shopping.

 Get Canadian money tips in your inbox